 In time, your sealants may chip or wear, but this is not a problem.
 Your dentist will check up on your sealants at each of your regular visits.
 If any signs of wear and tear are present, you may need a repair or replacement.
 Your dentist will book you for another appointment to replace the damaged sealants.

 Some things to be aware of that can cause damage to your sealants are:

 - Highly Acidic Diet – Many types of foods are acidic and should be consumed in moderation.
 Things like citrus, seeds, nuts, or carbonated drinks and alcohol can be consumed, but in smaller amounts.

 - Acid Reflux –If you frequently suffer from acid reflux, this can damage your molars.
 If you can control it with medications, this will help.
 If you cannot, then make sure you are visiting the dentist regularly so that they can keep an eye on the integrity of your sealant and fortify it if needed.

 - Teeth Grinding – If you have a habit of grinding your teeth, it can weaken or break your sealant.
 Talk to your dentist about a mouthguard for sleeping or some other intervention to mitigate the effects of your teeth grinding.

 With proper care and attention, dental sealants will last a long time, typically between 5 and 10 years.
 All along, they’ll protect your teeth while giving them the foundation to build and maintain good health.

 Dental sealants are ideal if you are concerned about keeping your teeth clean and healthy.
-Talk to our Roy, Layton, or Kaysville family dentists to learn more.
+Talk to our West Haven, Layton, or Kaysville family dentists to learn more.